PierrunoYT/VeriFact-AI/README.md

 ## Features

 - Fact-check statements using AI, web search, or a combination of both
+- Detect potential fake news and provide guidance on verification
 - Analyze images in conjunction with statements
 - Support for multiple languages (currently English and German)
 - User preferences for language and fact-checking method